Public Rights of Way

 Kexby and Scoreby Parish

-The DMMO Process
+The DMMO Process and Information

 There is a due process to follow which could take at least two years to complete in circumstances where an objection is made in respect of any particular DMMO.
 Please use the following link to access the City of York Council DMMO Process document (PDF file).